makethingshappy/IoTflow/README.md

 ### Features include:
 - Well-defined, hierarchical MQTT topics
-- Event-driven reporting from IoTsmart nodes
+- Event-driven reporting from IoTsmart and IoTbase nodes
-- Structured commands for digital outputs
+- Structured commands for digital, analog and combo I/O
 - Consistent multi-module routing
 - Compatibility with Mosquitto, EMQX, Aedes, and similar brokers

 This repository does **not** provide standalone MQTT client code, only the **automation structure** used to implement workflows.